Have you had panang curry yet? Panang curry is rich and creamy, spicy yet balanced, with underlying notes of peanut and coconut.

 Panang Curry Notes

-- I used vegan curry paste (a lot of them contain shrimp).
+- I used vegan curry paste (many contain shrimp).

 - I didn’t add kaffir lime leaves, which are typically simmered in the coconut milk for extra flavor.
-I couldn’t find them, plus the curry pastes I’ve recommended actually contain this ingredient.
+I couldn’t find them.
+Fortunately, the curry pastes I’ve recommended actually contain this ingredient.

 - I used tofu instead of other proteins (often shrimp or chicken).

 - I used soy sauce instead of fish sauce.
 Actually, I used tamari, which is a Japanese soy sauce that is typically gluten free (most soy sauces are not).
-I simply prefer the flavor of tamari.
+I simply prefer the flavor of tamari over soy sauce.

 - I garnished the dish with regular basil because I couldn’t find Thai basil.
 I thought it was great that way, but if you can find Thai basil, you might like that even more.